pavel-popov/docker-mjml/README.md

 # Docker MJML image

-This is a docker image containing mjml executable, suitable for turning mjml files to html email files.
+This is a docker image containing [mjml] executable, suitable for turning mjml files to responsive html email files.

 ## Usage